Learning and talking a language

 Poetic function

 For example: It is better to have loved and lost than never to have loved at all.
+This expression not only conveys a profound truth but also resonates emotionally due to its poetic structure.

 What Are the Different Functions of Language - Poetic function